JetForMe/NSCollectionViewDemo/README.md

 * At the moment, there is no way to delete a favorite.
 Two obvious methods would be to select and press Delete (or Command-Delete), and to simply drag out fo the collection view; it’s not clear to me how to implement the latter.
+* The current layout presents challenges to scrolling, as horizontal scrolling on macOS is more cumbersome than vertical scrolling.
+I have a UX change in mind to rearrange this.
+The dynamic resizing of the thumbnails has a few polish issues, and so I’ll probably make them fixed size.
 * It’s unclear why, but the drop location highlighting isn’t working properly.
 * The use of Combine, coupled with Apple’s rather clumsy design of `NSCollectionViewDiffableDataSource`, results in a redundant update to the data source.
 This update ends up being a no-op, so I’ve